kanshichao/CBML/README.md

     }

 ### Acknowledgments
 This code is written based on the framework of [MS](https://github.com/MalongTech/research-ms-loss), we are really grateful to the authors of MS to release their code.
-If you have any questions, please contact me by: kanshichao10281078@126.com.
+If you have any questions, please contact [Shichao Kan](kanshichao.github.io) by: kanshichao10281078@126.com.

+### Recomemended Papers About Metric Learning
+* Michael Opitz, Georg Waltner, Horst Possegger, Horst Bischof: [Deep Metric Learning with BIER: Boosting Independent Embeddings Robustly.](https://arxiv.org/abs/1801.04815) IEEE Trans.
+Pattern Anal.
+Mach.
+Intell.
+42(2): 276-290 (2020)